Home Website Building Knowledge Standard Post

 WordPress Multisite Setup Tutorial with Screenshots (Including Pseudo-static Rules)

-WordPress Multisite, Naiba has heard about it many times, recently researchingNaiba's Theme DEMOWhen building this site, the multisite feature was used, so here we record and share the specific steps and methods for setting up WordPress Multisite.
-For areas not covered in this article, you can refer tothe official documentation.
+WordPress Multisite, Naiba has heard about it many times, recently researchingNaiba's Theme DEMOWhen building this site, I used the multisite feature, so here I record and share the specific steps and methods for setting up WordPress multisite.

 Introduction to WordPress Multisite